WHo decides where the money goes?

 Meet Our Advisory Committee

-The PA Blue Victory Fund’s Advisory Committee is our donor's “investment” adviser.
+The PA Blue Victory Fund’s Advisory Committee is our donor's “political investment” adviser.
 Their task is to determine the best way to “invest” donor resources to accomplish our donor’s goal: Turn PA Blue by 2020.

 We don’t do anything other than raise money and spend it wisely.